-We are looking for Franklin based individuals and organisations to submit ideas for creative projects that happen in and with local communities.
-For the 2019 / 2020, we are specifically looking for projects that fall within the following areas:
+We support Franklin based individuals and organisations to submit ideas for creative projects that happen in and with local communities.

 Making an application To submit a proposal, you’ll need to let us know: - what your idea is, who's involved, when you plan to do it, and what the community involvement or outcomes are. - a budget

 Your project must: - have a strong creative idea driving it - fit within one of the project areas listed above - give equal weight to creative ideas and community benefit - have strong local connections

 Your arts broker can also provide project support in a number of ways other than just funding, from assistance navigating Council processes to connecting you with other creative people or community organisations or writing a press release - let's talk about what you might need to make the project happen.

 OTHER FUNDING OPPORTUNITIES The Franklin Local Board offers general local board grants rounds available throughout 2022: read more and apply to them here.
 You can also apply to the Creative Communities Scheme for funding for your project, or go directly to Creative New Zealand.

 Stephen, your arts broker, is happy to provide advice on the best place to apply to, or work on applications with you, so don't hesitate to get in touch if you would like a hand with these.